 Lecturer on Law

-Neil Eggleston served as Counsel to the President from May 2014 to January 2017.
+Mr. Eggleston is a litigation partner at Kirkland & Ellis LLP. in the Washington D.C. office.
+He served as Counsel to the President from May 2014 to January 2017.
 As the President’s chief lawyer, Mr. Eggleston advised the President on all legal and Constitutional issues across a broad spectrum of domestic and foreign policy matters.
 These matters include significant litigation, the defense of congressional investigations, the judicial selection and nomination process, government ethics, and clemency.
-Mr. Eggleston was previously a partner at both Kirkland & Ellis and Debevoise & Plimpton.